radut/docker-liferay-6.2/README.md

-# Docker image for liferay 6.2
+# Dockerized for liferay 6.2
-This is a fork from snasello/docker-liferay-6.2, created and maintained by snasello.
+This is a minimized version of the dockerized LifeRay 6.2 project by snasello  (https://github.com/snasello/docker-liferay-6.2).
 This version is narrowed in functionality in order to illustrate a very simple 2-tier dockerized application.

 The image is build in docker registry : https://registry.hub.docker.com/u/m451/docker-liferay-6.2 you can pull it :